azat-co/practicalnode/chapter4/chapter4.md

 ## Extend

 `extend` is a *bottom-to-top* approach (as oppose to `include`), in the sense that the included file commands which parts of the main file it wants to replace.
-The way it works is with `extend filename` and `block blockname` statements:
+The way it works is with `extend filename` and `block blockname` statements.

-In `file_a` which is like a layout you define blocks:
+In `file_a`, which is like a layout you define blocks, define `block` elements with some default content:

 ```pug
 block header